tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 On all platforms, IPv6 sockets require the IPPROTO_IPV6-level socket option with name IPV6_RECVTCLASS to be set.
-If the IPv6 socket is not IPv6 only, on Linux hosts it is required to also set the IPPROTO_IP-level socket option IP_RECVTOS to receive the ECN field for UDP/IPv4 packets.
+If the IPv6 socket is not IPv6 only, on Linux hosts it is required to also set the IPPROTO_IP-level socket option IP_RECVTOS to receive ECN codepoints for UDP/IPv4 packets.

 At the time of writing, an example implementation can be found at